**Alt text:** A person holds a smartphone up to capture a photo of icebergs on a calm, foggy body of water.

 I Spent All My Savings on a Video Ad and All I Got Was This Lousy ROI!”

-If you’ve ever dreamed of creating a blockbuster video ad for your business, you probably imagined impressive visuals, Hollywood-level production, and an emotional story that would make even the most cynical viewer shed a tear.
+If you’ve ever dreamed of creating a blockbuster video ad for your business, you probably imagined dazzling visuals, Hollywood-level production, and an emotional story that would make even the most cynical viewer shed a tear.
 But reality often looks a little different.
 Instead of viral fame and soaring sales, you might find yourself staring at an underwhelming ROI and wondering if you should have just stuck to cat memes.

 Video Ad Production: Because Who Doesn’t Want a Mini Movie Starring Their Product?